TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 integrity, takes an action to assess an entity being loaded into memory before it is used.
 A variety of mechanisms may be used to conduct the assessment, each with different properties.
-A particular property is whether the mechanism creates an evidence of the assessment.
+A particular property is whether the mechanism creates evidence of the assessment.
 Often either cryptographic signature checking or hashing are the common assessment operations used.

 A signature checking assessment functions by requiring a representation of the